Elpastore/alx-low_level_programming/0x00-hello_world/README.md

 						The output should be saved in the file c
 1-compiler:				-script that compiles a C file but does not link.
 						The C file name will be saved in the variable $CFILE The output file should be named the same as the C file, but with the ex											tension .o instead of .c.
 						Example: if the C file is main.c, the output file should be main.o
+2-assembler:				-script that generates the assembly code of a C code and save it in an output file.
+						The C file name will be saved in the variable $CFILE The output file should be named the same as the C file, but with the extension .s instead of .c.
+						Example: if the C file is main.c, the output file should be main.s